martin-magakian/Amazing-Cloud-Search/README.md

 First you need a Amazon cloud search instance and it's URL (We will call it a key) It should look like : yourDomainName-xxxxxxxxxxxxx.us-east-1.cloudsearch.amazonaws.com

-> This exemple can be used with the IMDB default index that you can select when creating your Cloud Search.
+> This example can be used with the IMDB default index that you can select when creating your Cloud Search.

 It indexes movies which implement CloudSearchDocument (just an ID):